The Ultimate Superyacht Charter Experience: Best Yacht Spots in Exuma

 Near Georgetown is Hoopers Bay Beach, famous for its distinctive crescent shape and white sand.
 Here it is straightforward to spot groups of sea turtles.

-Another fantastic beach is Starfish Bay which is located north of Stocking Island.
-The beach is wild, characterized by fine sand and a blue sea where you can spot hundreds of starfish.
+Another fantastic beach is Starfish Bay, which is located north of Stocking Island.
+The beach is wild, with fine sand and a blue sea where you can spot hundreds of starfish.

 If we have aroused your curiosity in you, then take a look below at our 10-day yacht charter itinerary in the Exumas: